Gustavus Lingo & Department Descriptions

 Campus Activities Office (the Information Desk is connected to this office) in the lower level of the Campus Center.

 - Norelius residence hall, which houses first-year students

 - North, Gibbs and Sorenson residence halls

 - Student organization office and work area located in the Campus Center

 - This area, located in the lower level of the student union, has dances on Friday night that are very popular with students.
 It also includes a game area with air hockey, darts, and pool available.
 It is located where the old swimming pool was located, hence the name.

-- Diversity Center, located in the basement of the Student Union, organizes numerous large and small initiatives surrounding diversity issues.
+- Diversity Center, located in the lower level of the Campus Center, organizes numerous large and small initiatives surrounding diversity issues.